mattermost/docs/source/install/self-managed-changelog.md

 ### Highlights

 #### Playbook Updates
- - The Starter plan no longer has a limit to the number of playbooks that can be created.
+ - The Team and Starter plans no longer has a limit to the number of playbooks that can be created.
- - Teams can now export any playbook to JSON with a single click to share them with other Mattermost servers or to back them up under version control.

 #### Boards Updates
  - Redesigned the Boards template selector to help users find the best template for projects.